k3po/k3po/specification/ws.extensions/x-kaazing-idle-timeout/SPEC.md

 ## Extended Handshake Negotiation

-An extra extension parameter, `client-pong`, MAY be specified by the client in order to indicated has the capability of sending a WebSocket frame to the server every **\<timeout-millis\>** milliseconds.
+An extra extension parameter, `client-pong`, MAY be specified by the client in order to indicate it has the capability of sending a WebSocket frame to the server every **\<timeout-millis\>** milliseconds.
 If the server responds supplying that same extension parameter, the client MUST then honor that commitment.
 Otherwise it MUST not.

 The extended handshake is as follows: